Last update: 01-03-2019 - older versions

 The Swedish DAB+ network (mux 2) is operated by Teracom AB under a specific test license and covers major cities Stockholm, Uppsala and Gävle using a multi-frequency network on frequencies 12C and 12D.
 Coverage reaches 22% of the population or about 2 million people.
 Mux 2 currently holds 9 pilot services from several major broadcasters (MTG radio and SBS radio), as well as some local community radios.
 All services in mux 2 are broadcasted in DAB+.
 All audio services hold DLS and SLS.

 Please visit the Teracom website for coverage maps.

 In this country there are

-Mux1: 8-10 DAB audio channels from public service broadcaster Swedish Radio.
-In total there are 10 DAB services on air, one of which is simulcast on AM/FM.
-Most of them are web channels only broadcast on DAB and not on FM.
-All audio channels in mux 1 carry DLS.
-In addition, a trial version of EPG is being broadcast.
-There are plans to include an updated version of EPG and a trial version of TPEG.
+Mux1: 10 DAB audio channels from public service broadcaster Swedish Radio, including event channels that are only broadcast at specific months/weeks.
+In total there are 6-7 DAB services on air at any given time, one of which is simulcast on FM.
+Most of the other DAB channels are available online, but not broadcast on FM.
+All audio channels carry DLS and Slideshow.
+In addition, a trial version of TPEG is being broadcast.

 Future Services on Air